elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 4. Verify the auto-instrumentation resources are injected in the Pod:

   Java apps are instrumented by the OpenTelemetry Operator with the following actions:

-    - It adds an init container in the Pod with the objective of copying the SDK and making it available for the main container.
+  - It adds an init container in the Pod with the objective of copying the SDK to a shared volume.

-    - Defines and mount an emptyDir volume
+  - Defines an `emptyDir volume` mounted in both containers.

   - Configures the main container to use the SDK as a `java agent`.

   Run a `kubectl describe` of one of your application pods and check: